-We have currently published 3 Jaybird headphones reviews.
+We have currently reviewed 3 Jaybird headphones.
 They're a popular brand that makes sports-oriented headphones ideal for running and working out.

 Compared to other brands

 - Compact and Portable Designs.
 All the Jaybird headphones are in-ear models that easily can fit into your pants pockets.
 They have a portable design that's made even more compact with some of their newer models thanks to their removable charging clip.

 - Stable for Sports.
 The Jaybird headphones come with multiple tip sizes and additional stability tips to help you find a comfortable and stable fit.
 They're rarely fall out of your ears and they're stable enough to go running with.